-Begins with learning to manage stress.
+A Major Step to improving your immune system begins with learning to manage stress.
 As stress has an immediate negative effect on your immune system, suppressing it from functioning optimally.

 When you work long hours, have a busy social life, hectic family schedules then something is bound to give it is called burn out.
 Burn out causes adrenal fatigue.
 Your adrenal glands sit on top of each kidney.
 Their role is to produce hormones, including adrenaline and noradrenaline, both of which are used to prepare your body for fight or flight.
 When there is chronic stressed placed on the body the function of your adrenal glands is depleted and unable to function efficiently that can lead to more serious problems such as a nervous breakdown where the body’s nervous response shuts down in order to give us a rest or It may well be a more gradual, silent decline such as disease.
 Yes for the most part Dis-ease is when the body has fallen out of harmony within the various systems.
 Not unlike a family when one member decides not to talk to other members of the family, whereby nothing becomes resolved an eventually the family does not function effectively anymore.
 As is with the body, if we do not deal with the underlying causes that can lead to ill health and disease then the body will stop functioning effectively as a whole unit.

 Follow these Steps to Bringing Back your Energy, Vitality and Vigour

 - Laughter is a great boost to a tired body as it causes the brain to release endorphins that induce a natural high feeling.
 Spend time with a friend who makes you laugh; a good movie; sit back and allow the people in your life to entertain you whether that is children, spouse or friends: sit back and allow your children to entertain you (forget any mess and untidiness for a while).